MarcialRosales/concourse-workshop/basicPipeline.md

 ## <a name="lab2"></a> Lab 2 - Produce a file with a greeting message

 We continue with the previous pipeline but this time we are going to put more logic into the task.
+We can make it as complicated as it needs to be.
 We are going to produce a file with a greeting and print out that file.

 1. Produce a new pipeline file.
-In order to have more shell commands we need to pipeline all the commands to the shell.

   ```YAML
   ---
   jobs: